JamesH1978/KlipperStuff/SKR3KataCAN.md

 ```
 _Please remember to use your found by-id_

-### Your manta is now flashed for both Katapult and Klipper
+### Your SKR3 is now flashed for both Katapult and Klipper

 you will now find that your board is not available using the command
 to find the by-id.
 This is normal and is due to the fact that the MCU